Satisfactory Academic Progress (SAP)

 University of the People monitors students’ academic performance to ensure satisfactory progress toward a degree.
 All students are required to maintain a minimum cumulative GPA of 2.00.
 Review of Satisfactory Academic Progress (SAP) applies only to Degree Seeking Students.

 Satisfactory Academic Progress is evaluated at the end of every term, and active students who earn a letter grade in at least one course, excluding “W,” are notified in writing by the Office of Student Affairs of their academic standing within one month of every evaluation point.
-Students who withdraw from the institution during a term when they are issued a letter grade of A through F will receive a letter from the Dean of Student Affairs verifying their final academic standing at the time of their withdrawal from UoPeople; this will remain on permanent file with the University.
+Students who withdraw from the institution during a term when they are issued a letter grade of A through F will receive a letter from the university verifying their final academic standing at the time of their withdrawal from UoPeople; this will remain on permanent file with the University.

 The University reserves the right to place students on Academic Warning, Academic Probation, Probation Continued, and Academic Suspension, and reserves the right to remove students from Academic Warning, Academic Probation, Probation Continued, and Academic Suspension based on their academic performance and degree program, notwithstanding the Academic Standards.